viamrobotics/docs/docs/components/arm/_index.md

 ## Available models

-To use a robotic arm, you have to add it to your machine's configuration.
+To use a robotic arm, you need to add it to your machine's configuration.
 Go to your machine's **CONFIGURE** page, and add a model that supports your arm.

 The following list shows you the available arm models.